bartdag/py4j-benchmark/README.rst

     --verbose             Print information as the benchmark progresses --list                Lists all benchmark tests
     --only [ONLY_BENCHMARKS [ONLY_BENCHMARKS ...]]
-                            Run only the selected benchmarks
+                            Run only the selected benchmarks.
+Can also be set with the PY4J_BENCHMARK_ONLY environment
+                            variables.
     --skip [SKIP_BENCHMARKS [SKIP_BENCHMARKS ...]]
-                            Skip the selected benchmarks
+                            Skip the selected benchmarks.
+Can also be set with the PY4J_BENCHMARK_SKIP environment
+                            variables.